codepath/android_guides/DBFlow-Guide.md

 def dbflow_version = "4.0.0-beta1"
 ```

 Previous versions require table names to be upper camel case (i.e. MyTableName) as described in [this issue](https://github.com/Raizlabs/DBFlow/issues/972).
 If you do not use the convention, you may triggering these issues.
+Some Android Studio installations trigger this issue as well so the simple workaround is to upgrade versions.

 #### Disabling Instant Run